-Ponometia fumata is a very small (FW length XX - XX mm) uniform drab gray moth without any detectable forewing markings that flies in southern Oregon and Idaho in our region.
+Ponometia fumata is a very small (FW length XX - XX mm), uniform. drab gray moth that flies in southern Oregon and Idaho in our region.
+This moth lacks forewing markings.
 The hindwing is dark gray, and the hindwing fringe is white with a gray base.
 The head and thorax are also gray.
 The male antenna is filiform.

 The exact habitat of this species is unknown.
 It most likely occurs in dry grasslands and sagebrush steppe at low elevations.

 Ponometia fumata is found in southern Oregon and southern Idaho in the Pacific Northwest.
 In Oregon it has been recorded from the Siskiyou Mountains in Jackson County as well as in the southeast near the border with Idaho.
 It is recorded from the Snake River Plain in Idaho.

 The range of this species is western North America.
 It is recorded from California, northern Utah, and Wyoming outside of the Northwest (Nearctica.com).